House of Waters

 House of Waters is an American international fusion band.
 Created c.
 2008, it is composed of hammered dulcimer player Max ZT, six-stringed bassist Moto Fukushima, and have worked with a variety of different drummers and percussionists over the years.

 Its style draws from its members' musical backgrounds, incorporating elements of world music, jazz, progressive rock, classical, Senegalese music, and South American music.
 It has received critical praise for its unique instrumentation, melodic chemistry, and relaxed and fluid sound.

 History

 House of Waters was created c.
 2008 as a five-piece band, which sometime after reduced to a trio.
 Its name evokes a sense of fluidity, described by Paste as "the stability and consistency of a well-built home with the clarity and fluidity of water."

 The band released its first album in 2009.
 It joined the label GroundUP Music, begun by Michael League of Snarky Puppy, in 2016.
 It began touring internationally in 2017.
 For their 2023 release - On Becoming - the band was nominated for Best Contemporary Instrumental Album at the 66th annual Grammy Awards.
+The album features Antonio Sanchez (drums), Mike Stern (guitar), and Priya Darshini (vocals).